ethereum/ERCs/ERCS/erc-76xx.md

 }
 ```

-Any contract developed using the ERC76xxRegistry SHOULD implement the IERC76xxContract interface:
+Any contract created using a ERC76xxRegistry SHOULD implement the IERC76xxContract interface:

 ```solidity
 interface IERC76xxContract {